qgis/QGIS-Planet-Website/README.md

 - [ ] add your RSS feed in the subscribers list using a Pull Request (or an issue if you don't know how to do a fork + PR).
 See [below for the subscriber model](#subscriber-model).

 > [!NOTE]
 > Only feed items with, at least, the `QGIS` [category](https://www.rssboard.org/rss-specification#ltcategorygtSubelementOfLtitemgt) (= tag) will be listed.
-Even if a mechanism to customize tags per feed, it's disabled for now.
+Although there was work done on a mechanism to customize tags per feed, we have disabled this for now.
 [See this discussion](https://github.com/qgis/QGIS-Planet-Website/pull/49#discussion_r1958152569).

 ### Subscriber model